2026 Mothapalooza

 Moth of the Year Presentation: Andy Quitmeyer - "Mothbox: Automated Insect Biodiversity Monitoring You Can Build Yourself"

-9:30 PM – Your Appointment with Night Magic Begins!!
+9:30 PM – Night Magic Begins!!

 Return to Shawnee State Forest for another evening of mothing under the stars, documenting species, and enjoying the magic of the Appalachian forest’s nocturnal biodiversity.